How to set up QuickBooks inventory scanner for your online account

 • Barcode printing functionalities

-• Features to use scanners to decode barcodes
+• Features to use scanners for decoding barcodes

-• A centralized platform for storing decoded barcode data
+• A centralized platform to store decoded barcode data

 2. Locate problems in your supply chain